Collection Policies

 • The library subscribes to online streaming sources

-• DVDs, CDs and single license streaming video files are purchased on a title-by-title basis
+• Single-license streaming files are purchased on a title-by-title basis if needed for course use by faculty or instructors

 Newspapers